dappnode/DAppNode/README.md

 ### Install DAppNode with ISO

-DAppNode ISO available in: [latest DAppNode release](https://github.com/dappnode/DAppNode/releases)
+DAppNode ISO available is in: [latest DAppNode release](https://github.com/dappnode/DAppNode/releases).

 Install DAppNode on your host machine by burning DAppNode ISO to a DVD or creating a bootable USB.
 Follow the tutorial of your operating system below and come back when you are finished: